Answers from a Gluten Doctor – Part 7: Gluten-free Diets & Nutritional Deficiency

 Recently there seems to be a lot of misinformation going around stating that gluten-free diets may be or are causing other nutritional deficiencies.
 So I decided to pose the question to our favorite gluten-free doctor, Dr. Vikki Petersen.
-For those of you who do not already know Dr. Vikki, she is a leader in the field of gluten intolerance, author of the book The Gluten Effect and co-founder of HeathNow Medical Center in California.
+For those of you who do not already know Dr. Vikki, she is a leader in the field of gluten intolerance, author of the book The Gluten Effect and co-founder of Root Cause Medical Clinic in California and Florida.

 Q – Is there any particular nutritional deficiency we gluten intolerant can get by eliminating gluten and if so what should we do about it?

 A – Nutritional deficiencies are much more common from untreated gluten sensitivity than from removing gluten from the diet.

 The deficiencies associated with being gluten sensitive are: low calcium, magnesium, iron and zinc.
 Additionally vitamins A, D and K are often deficient.

 The biggest mistake I see patients make when beginning a gluten-free diet is to overindulge in the processed, simple carbohydrate-type foods.
 It’s wonderful that gluten-free pasta, cereal, waffles and brownies exist gluten-free.
 But they should not be eaten on a daily basis as they are stripped of healthy nutrients.

 Many of the foods that are naturally gluten-free are the healthiest and should be consumed daily.
 Every day you should eat 5 servings of fruits and vegetables – heavier on the dark green vegetables please.
 Beans, legumes, whole grains such as quinoa, buckwheat, millet and brown rice are also naturally gluten-free and very healthy.
 Don’t forget about the good fat in the form of olive oil, coconut oil, raw nuts and avocados.
 If you eat animal protein, ensure that it’s hormone-free and as “clean” as possible.